t4rra/CCStopper/README.md

 **Current Version:** v1.0.1

 ## v1.0.1 Changelog
-- Removed /f from line 36
+- Removed /f from line 36 in the processkill script

 ## Menu Options